-Processes to enable discovery of digital content and provide access for users.
-The organization has minimal awareness of either the need 0 - Minimal awareness to enable discovery and access for their user community or basic principles for carrying this out The organization is aware of the need to enable discovery 1 - Awareness and access for their user community, and has an understanding of basic principles.
-The organization has implemented a basic discovery and access mechanism (where access rights permit), for example: Basic resource discovery exists for some digital content.
-2 - Basic Users can view or access digital content and metadata, either remotely or on-site.
+K - Discovery and acce cc • covery of digital content and provide access for users.
+0 - Minimal awareness The organization has minimal awareness of either the need 1 - Awareness The organization is aware of the need to enable discovery and access for their user community, and has an understanding of basic principles.
+2 - Basic The organization has implemented a basic discovery and access mechanism (where access rights permit), for example: Basic resource discovery exists for some digital content.
+Users can view or access digital content and metadata, either remotely or on-site.
 Users' access to digital content is recorded.
-Information on the accessibility of digital content is provided to users.
-The organization has implemented a comprehensive, managed discovery and access process (where access rights permit), for example: Basic resource discovery exists for all digital content. • Full text search is available for some digital content.
-Rights information is displayed and access managed by 2 Managad the system where possible.
-3 - Managed Reports can be generated about user access to digital content.
-Access systems are updated to reflect feedback from the user community.
-Resource discovery information is available to users in accessible formats.
-Established access use case for mass extraction of all digital content during invocation of an exit strategy.
+Support is provided to users of digital content.
+Information on the accessibility of digital content for users with disabilities is provided.
+3 - Managed The organization has implemented a comprehensive, managed discovery and access process (where access rights permit), for example: Basic resource discovery exists for all digital content.
+Full text search is available for some digital content.
+User access rights are displayed and enforced.
+Clear information is provided to users on permitted uses of the content.
+Statistical reports can be generated about user access to digital content.
+Access mechanisms are updated to reflect feedback from the user community.
+Resource discovery information is available in accessible formats for users with disabilities.
+Access to content of, or about, Indigenous or other communities is informed by relevant social, legal and cultural protocols and is mediated in consultation with the community.
+Access to sensitive or confidential digital content is only provided with full consideration of disclosure risk.
+Established access use case in place for mass extraction of all digital content during invocation of an exit strategy.

 The organization has implemented an advanced discovery and access mechanism (where access rights permit) which is proactively enhanced and improved, for example: Advanced resource discovery and access tools are provided, such as faceted searching, data visualization or custom access via APIs.
-4 - Optimized Different options are available for access, rendering or re-use such as migrated, emulated, visualized content. • Rights are fully managed by the access systems, including issuing agreements for reuse.
-Access support is provided for users by the organization.
-The user community is proactively consulted to The user community is proactively consulted to establish and anticipate needs and expectations. באמטוואו מוע מוווטיייייייייייייייייייייייייייייייייי

-• Information collected about discovery and access to digital content is used to improve and enhance the user experience. • Digital content is available to users in accessible formats. • Access mechanisms are compatible with, or integrate common accessibility tools.
+Different options are available for access, rendering or re-use such as migrated, emulated, visualized content.
+The user community is proactively consulted to establish and anticipate needs and expectations.
+4 - Optimized Information collected about user discovery and access to digital content is used to improve and enhance the user experience.
+A process is in place for handling take down requests.
+Digital content is available in accessible formats for users with disabilities.
+Access mechanisms are compatible with, or integrate common accessibility tools for users with disabilities.
+Collection specific access systems are designed for longevity.